-As set out in section B.4, the transmission cost penalties associated with differing levels of overrun/underrun appear to be broadly similar under the VTC and GTAC.
+As set out in section C.4 of Appendix C, the transmission cost penalties associated with differing levels of overrun/underrun appear to be broadly similar under the VTC and GTAC.
 Accordingly, for any given level of overrun/underrun, competition effects should be similar under VTC and GTAC.